bkwalsh/bkwalsh.github.io/_pages/cv.md

 ======
 * B.A. in Computer Science (specialization: Machine Learning), University of Chicago, 2024

-Work experience
+Work Experience
 ======
-* Summer 2024: Researcher
-  * University of Chicago Medicine
+Currrently researching Computer Vision applications to cellular imaging at University of Chicago Medicine under Marcus R. Clark.
-  * Computer Vision, Data Science
-  * Supervisor: Marcus R. Clark